Photograph: Old Spanish monastery in Miami, Florida. Photo credit: Capecodprof, Creative Commons Zero.

 Iman Ghosh, Chart: A Global Look at How People Spend Their Time.
 Visual Capitalist, Dec 11, 2020. stats by country on paid work; education; sleep; other unpaid work; housework and shopping; personal care; eating and drinking; other leisure.
 This shatters the myth of laziness of non-white people.
 Also by gender, “Women spend nearly three times more in unpaid care work compared to men—a whopping total of 1.1 trillion hours each year—which means a lot less leisure time.”

 Deutsche Welle, Burnout: The Truth About Overwork and What We Can Do About It.
-Deutsche Welle Documentary, Apr 29, 2022.
-An excellent 42 minute video documentary.
-Starts with two documents on English law: The Magna Carta and the Charter of the Forest, which was eroded by the Enclosure Movement.
+DW Documentary, Apr 29, 2022.
+This excellent 42 minute video documentary starts with two documents on English law: The Magna Carta and the Charter of the Forest, which was eroded by the Enclosure Movement.

 Corey Whelan, ‘I’m a Cardiologist, and This Is Why I Recommend Everyone Have a Bedtime (and Stick to It)’.
 Well and Good, Mar 10, 2023.
 “The study included 2,000 people of varying races and ethnicities.
 It found that those with highly irregular sleep schedules, like overnight and rotating shift workers, were the ones most likely to have significant atherosclerosis and other markers for heart disease.”